tenchi-security/zanshin-cli/README.md

 ### `zanshin account me`

-Returns the details of the user account that owns the API key used by this Connection instance
+Show details of the user account associated with the currently configured API key.

 **Usage**: